TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/node-actions.md

 Removed | The node does not have any more data and the server processes have been stopped.
 It is not participating in the universe.
 Decommissioned | The underlying instance has been released to the IaaS.
 This can happen only after a node is removed or processes stopped.
 Provisioned | During universe creation, this indicates the instance is being setup with the required OS packages (for example, `ntp` and `chronyd`).
-Software Installed | During universe creation, this indicates YugabyteDB software is being deployed on this node.
+Software Installed | During universe creation, this indicates ZNbaseDB software is being deployed on this node.
 Upgrade Software | The software version is being updated on this node and the master/tserver processes will be restarted.
 Upgrade Flags | A server (`master` or `tserver`) process configuration file is being updated and the corresponding server will be restarted.
-Unreachable | Yugabyte Platform is not able to get information from the `node_exporter` process on that node.
+Unreachable | ZNbase Platform is not able to get information from the `node_exporter` process on that node.
 Destroyed | Very transient, while the universe (or cluster) is being deleted.

 ## Node actions